Carol Lee Sanchez: Activist

 As a multicultural consultant/community activist best describes the way Sanchez has worked with such diverse community organizations as Ha pa nyi Fine Arts Gallery, Santa Barbara Arts Council, California Confederation for the Arts, Santa Barbara County Arts Commission, California Poets in the Schools, Artist's Equity of Northern CA, All Indian Nations Arts, Bay Area Video Coalition and Galeria de la Raza.

 Educator

 As an educator, Sanchez served on the Faculty of San Francisco State University, where she taught courses in the American Studies, Ethnic Studies & Women's Studies Programs (1976–85); she was appointed Acting Chairperson of American Indian Studies (1979–80) and served in other academic and student services positions.
 She has taught courses in American Indian Studies at the San Francisco Art Institute (1978–80), Mills College in Oakland, CA (1981), and courses in Women Studies at CSU Northridge in Northridge, CA (1989), and the University of Missouri in Columbia, Missouri (1993).
 She has also served as Writer in Residence at Stephens College for Women in Columbia, Missouri, during the Fall Semester of 1998.
 Her teaching in Pettis County includes extended education mini-courses on American Indian Cultures and Customs (at State Fair Community College) and Poetry Workshops through the Boonslick Regional Library in Sedalia.

-Personal life

-Currently she writes and paints in a two-story Victorian farmhouse, east of Hughesville in Pettis County, Missouri.
-Sanchez is the mother of three adult children.